Bhuleshwar

-Bhuleshwar (Old spelling Bholeśvar) is a historic neighborhood in South Mumbai, Maharashtra, India.
-Known for its vibrant markets, temples, and traditional architecture, Bhuleshwar is one of Mumbai’s oldest commercial and residential districts.
-The area is densely populated and serves as a hub for textile, jewelry, and wholesale businesses.
+Bhuleshwar (Old spelling Bholeśvar) is a neighbourhood in Mumbai.
 It is situated in South Mumbai and to the north of the Fort area.
 It is known for being home to over 100 temples including Mumba Devi Temple of Mumbai, the patron goddess of the city of Mumbai and Swaminarayan Mandir.
 The area is also known for the Bhuleshwar Market for fruit and vegetable and is surrounded a number of old markets, like the Crawford Market for fruits and vegetables, Mangaldas Market for silk and cloth, Zaveri Bazaar, the famous jewellery and diamond market and Chor Bazaar, a noted market for antiques and furniture.

-Geography and Location

-Bhuleshwar is located in South Mumbai, bordered by Kalbadevi, Zaveri Bazaar, and Girgaon.
-It lies in close proximity to key landmarks such as Crawford Market and Marine Drive.
-The neighborhood is well-connected by road and railway, making it a prime location for commerce and trade.

-History

-Bhuleshwar has a rich historical legacy dating back to the colonial era.
-Initially developed as a residential area for traders and merchants, it grew into a bustling commercial center over time.
-The neighborhood is named after the Bhuleshwar Mahadev Temple, a historic Shiva temple that remains a significant religious site.
-Over the centuries, Bhuleshwar has evolved into a thriving business hub, particularly for the textile and jewelry industries.

-Markets of Bhuleshwar

-Bhuleshwar is renowned for its vibrant markets, which attract shoppers from all over Mumbai.
-The area is home to several specialized bazaars catering to different needs: